patapat/splitsies/README.md

 [Details][phase-three]

 ### Phase 4: Email Notifications/Reminders (~1-2 days)
-Set-up automatic email notifications when a new tab is created.
+Set-up automatic email notifications using Sendgrid when a new tab is created.
 Allow for manual notifications to be sent to all users of a single tab, or a single user.

 [Details][phase-four]